holtonma/spackler/README.md

     $ [sudo] gem install spackler

 ## IF YOU PLAN TO SUBMIT A PATCH
-After your git clone, run
+After your git clone, run bundle command to ensure you obtain the required dependencies
     $ bundle
-to ensure you obtain the required dependencies
     Fetching source index for http://rubygems.org/
     Using nokogiri (1.4.4)
     Using spackler (0.9.2.5) from source at /Users/yourname/yourdir/spackler